 We also show how if the systems have rugged energy landscape, instead of using the sampling techniques in another $\lambda$ or $T$ dimension, we can use only one sampling dimension. since the $\lambda$s used in the H-REMD/H-PT procedure are also used as intermediates in the calculation of free energy difference, a convergence for systems with rugged energy landscape is achieved without introducing another sampling dimension.
 Both in the calculation of the integral for the free energy difference and in the H-REMD/H-PT procedures, the chosen intervals between the $\lambda$s have to be smaller where the internal energy varies significantly, in the free energy difference calculation in order to have good sampling of the function and in H-REMD in order to maintain optimal acceptance rates.
 Thus, no additional unnecessary $\lambda$s have to be sampled.

 It has been shown analytically and in MD simulations that less terms need to be removed in the transformation as compared to the existing methodology such as the dihedral terms.
 Since each removal of a term in the transformation has a free energy energy value associated with it, removing less terms necessarily means that the free energy difference in the transformation is smaller and less intermediate systems are required.
 In addition the monotonicity of the integrated function in the soft core technique has both been proved analytically and backed up in existing MD simulations.
-The monotonicity of the integrated function ensures that the function will not have extremums and enables to know the upper limit of the numerical integration error.
+The monotonicity of the integrated function ensures that the function will not have extrema and enables to know the upper limit of the numerical integration error.
 Thus it is expected that less intermediates will be needed to sample the function.